Action Network Debuts Playbook AI Bot for Betting Slips

 Community and Social Engagement

 The Playbook bot also enhances community interaction.
 On X, bettors can tag Playbook under others’ posts, joining the action instantly.
-On Discord, it facilitates shared slips and collaboration within private DFS and betting communities.
+On Discord, it facilitates shared slips and collaboration within private betting communities.

 The Broader Trend